Paddy McCartin facing big VFL ban for off-the-ball strike

 Pictured grappling with Black a significant distance away from the play, McCartin appears to strike the Cats VFL captain in the chest before producing a significant hit to the head moments later.

 Black, clearly dazed, staggers back a couple of steps before dropping to his knees.
-He was cleared of concussion and managed to play out the game, but McCartin is still facing the prospect of a likely suspension when the VFL's Match Review meets on Monday.
+He was cleared of concussion and managed to play out the game, but McCartin is still facing the prospect of a hefty suspension just three games into his comeback.

+Sydney coach John Longmire told reporters on Monday he had already spoken to the ex-Saint about the incident.

+"It's very disappointing.
+It's very disappointing for Paddy.
+He's a quality bloke, it's very unlike him and completely out of character.
+The main thing is Aaron is OK.
+That's the main thing out of the equation, it's very out of character for Paddy," Longmire said.

 McCartin, 25, was recruited to St Kilda with pick No.1 in the 2014 NAB AFL Draft but managed just 34 goals from 35 senior games before he left the club to focus on his health after a series of nasty concussion problems.